emipa606/MonstrousCompendium/README.md

 Adds various new creatures and incidents.
-That&apos;s all.
+That's all.